Ready to get started on your career teaching English abroad? Here's what you need to know.

 An independent assessor appointed by Cambridge comes near the end of each course to consult on grades.
 Each student is awarded either a 'Pass,' a 'Pass B,' a 'Pass A,' or in some cases, a 'Fail.'
 'Pass B' and 'Pass A' are not analogous to the American system of 'B' and 'A,' and a simple 'Pass' is considered very good.

-If you receive a 'Fail' grade at the CELTA Center in Austin, the result cannot be changed and the course fee will not be refunded.
+If you receive a 'Fail' grade at the UT CELTA Centre, the result cannot be changed and the course fee will not be refunded.

-International students admitted to the UT CELTA Center will need the following additional paperwork for visa documents.
+International students admitted to the UT CELTA Centre will need to submit additional paperwork for visa documents.
 Photocopies, faxes, or email attachments are acceptable; we do not require original or official documents.
 If you are applying for an F-1 or J-1 visa, please keep your original financial guarantee statement for your visa interview.

 International applicants will also be required to:

 Provide a copy of the photo page of your passport

 Provide a financial guarantee statement (usually, a personal/family bank statement)